Houston Child Injury Attorney

 What Is Negligence?

 Negligence is a general term we use to describe any behavior that contributes to or directly causes an accident.
-In the case of child injuries, supervisors generally have what we refer to as a duty to act or provide adequate supervision to our children when we cannot.
+In the case of child injury, supervisors generally have what we refer to as a duty to act or provide adequate supervision to our children when we cannot.
 As citizens, we all have a duty to exercise reasonable care to ensure we do not injure those around us.
 For example, we obey traffic laws and take other steps to avoid harming others.
 In the case of child injury, there are a few specific types of negligence:

 - Negligent supervision.
 We cannot be in charge of our children’s supervision every minute of every day.
 When we send them to school or daycare, we trust them to experienced caregivers, teachers, and support staff.
 Each of these members of the team has an obligation to keep the child safe and provide adequate supervision.
 “Adequate supervision” is a fluid term—one that depends on a few factors, such as the child’s age, type of activity, and experience level.
 For example, a coach will have to take more precautions facilitating a game of tackle football as opposed to a game of two-hand touch.